securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ### Travel

-These lessons cover security of travelling in high risk areas.
+These lessons cover the security of travelling in high-risk areas.

 - Preparation
 - Borders